XYQuadrat/xyquadrat-blog/content/infk-faq/_index.md

 ### What operating system is best for our studies?

 All major three operating systems (Windows, macOS, Linux derivatives) work well.
 (If you plan on using TempleOS or Haiku, you might encounter some difficulties though.)
 In the second semester you will have Digital Design and Computer Architecture Labs in which you use a (horrible) software called [Vivado](https://www.xilinx.com/products/design-tools/vivado.html) to program an FPGA.
 Vivado does not run on macOS, but you will work together with a partner, so if your partner has either Windows or Linux, this should not be a problem.
-Otherwise you can use a VM.
+Otherwise you can use a VM, or use one of the computers at ETH, which have Vivado preinstalled.

 ### Do I need to stick with my exercise group / TA?